pygame-community/pygame-geometry/docs/geometry.rst

     collideswith: Checks if the circle collides with the given object.

-    contains: Checks if the circle contains the given object.
+    contains: Checks if the circle fully contains the given object.

     as_rect: Returns the smallest rectangle that contains the circle.